platanus/power_api/README.md

     ]
   }
   ```
-- An edited version of `your_api/api_example/spec/swagger/v1/definition.rb` with the schema definitions for the `Blog` resource.
+- An edited version of `your_api/api_example/spec/swagger/v1/definition.rb` with the schema definitions for the `Blog` resource. (only for exposed mode)
   ```ruby
   API_V1 = {
     swagger: '2.0',